 19 Inspiring Data Viz Designs

 Feel free to skim, skip around, or read the full list start to finish.
 We’ll start out by showing some simple, yet effective data visualization designs that are clean, lean, and follow the best practices for effective storytelling.
-As the list goes on, we will venture into more aspirational designs that may be harder to mimic with your own data, but showcase creative ways to visualize data.
+As the list goes on, we will venture into more aspirational designs that may be harder to mimic with your own data, but reveal just how creative data visualization can become.
 For each design, however, we are breaking down what we love about it and providing some key takeaways that may just inspire you to build something worthy of tacking on to this list.

 Back to Basics